kujosHeist/tle2czml/README.md

 * Add command line script
 * Allow users to login with space-track.org
 * Add ability to select base64 image to use for satellite
-* Add ability to generate html file with cesium globle showing czml file
+* Add ability to generate html file with cesium globle displaying czml file